Google Tag Manager

 3. Enter a Tag name.

-4. Set the Tag type to “"Google Analytics: GA4 Configuration."
+4. Set the Tag type to “Google Tag."

 5. Enter the measurement id (or Google Analytics Id) in the Measurement Id field.
 (See the last step in Create a (GA4) Google Analytics Account.)